tldr-pages/tldr/pages/windows/taskkill.md

 # taskkill

-> Terminate a process by it's process id or name.
+> Terminate a process by its process id or name.

 - Display information about the usage of the command:

 `taskkill /?`

-- Terminate a process by it's id:
+- Terminate a process by its id:

 `taskkill /pid {{process_id}}`

-- Terminate a process by it's name:
+- Terminate a process by its name:

 `taskkill /im {{process_name}}`